awsdocs/amazon-ec2-user-guide/doc_source/ec2-launch-instance-wizard.md

 1. From the Amazon EC2 console dashboard, choose **Launch instance**\.

    If you see the old launch wizard, the new launch instance wizard is not yet the default view in the currently selected Region\.
-To open the new launch instance wizard, choose **Try it now\!** at the top right of the screen\.
+To open the new launch instance wizard, choose **Opt\-in to the new experience** at the top right of the screen\.

 1. \(Optional\) Under **Name and tags**, for **Name**, enter a descriptive name for your instance\.